imixs/imixs-cloud/doc/SETUP.md

 	$ kubectl drain <node name>

 This will safely evict all pods from a node before you perform maintenance on the node (e.g. kernel upgrade, hardware maintenance, etc.).
 Safe evictions allow the pod's containers to gracefully terminate and will respect the PodDisruptionBudgets you have specified.

+To bring the node back into the cluster run:

+	$ kubectl uncordon node-x

 To delete the node from the cluster: